CONGRESS

 EADV extends the opportunity for 500 attendees to attend its annual EADV Congress at a discounted rate.
 Applicants can apply for a Reduced Registration Fee (RRF) by submitting a motivation letter in English.

-This special offer applies to dermatologists, venereologists, students and trainees who are not financially supported by a third party to attend the event.
-Both EADV Members and Non-Members can apply following the criteria listed below.
+This special offer applies to dermatologists, venereologists, students and residents who are not financially supported by a third party to attend the event.

 Reduced Registration Fee